GustavoStraub/RollDices/README.md

 # RollDices

-a simple project used to study more of JavaScripts
+a simple project to study JavaScript